quassy/prefect/docs/core/advanced_tutorials/local-debugging.md

 In this particular case, we forgot to include `praw` in our `python_dependencies` for the `Docker` storage; in general, this is one way to ensure your Flow makes it through the deployment process uncorrupted.

-!!! tip The More You Know
+!!! tip "The more you know"
     We actually found this process to be so useful, we've automated it for you!
 Prefect now performs a "health check" prior to pushing your Docker image, which essentially runs the above code and ensures your Flow is deserializable inside its container.
 However, the mechanics by which this occurs is still useful to know.